 Time for Service of Court Documents

-Rule 3 governs time for serving documents.
+Rule 3 of the Family Law Rules governs time for serving documents.

 1. How do we count days?

 When counting the days between two events for the purpose of serving or filing your documents, counting begins on the day after the first event has happened, and the final day to count is the day when the second event happens.
+For example if you have to serve 6 days before your court date which is next Wednesday, you would have to serve on Tuesday this week.
+Wednesday is the day after the first event (serving), the first day counted, and the following Wednesday is the second event (court date), the last day counted.

 2. How does counting days change for short periods less than 7 days?